How to Develop A Successful China Public Relations Strategy

 The third chapter “Meet me Halfway” released after Chinese New Year in February is perfectly relatable for Chinese single women who feel restless going back to their hometown every CNY, afraid of marriage-related questions from their families.
 It features three Chinese women who describe their trepidation about going home.
 To make their parents understand their perspective that “marriage isn’t the ultimate goal in life”, this CNY the three women write to their parents asking them to “meet me halfway.”

 The campaign has achieved phenomenal success with over 18 million views on Chinese platforms in the first 24 hours and has moved millions of viewers to tears.
 According to YouGov statistics, the campaign was effective in brand lift and increased purchase intention among consumers.
 SK-II has built a reputation by speaking up for single women and hitching themselves to the women’s movement in China, thus gaining likeability and the trust of female consumers.
 It has demonstrated the way to establish a positive PR image – to nestle into the cultural landscape, craft and address the public’s concerns with great emotional impact.
+This is another example of near-perfect implementation of a China public relations campaign.

 Summary – Key Tips for A Successful China Public Relations Strategy